CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

     - Auth: Prime admins
     - `/v1/senders|receivers/{sender|receiverName}/{transformType}/{*schemaName}`
 - Invalidate cache
-    - Invalidates all the cached values for the particular transform type; would be potentially need to get invoked if someone edited the schema in the azure store
+    - Invalidates all the cached values for the particular transform type; would potentially need to get invoked if someone edited the schema in the azure store
       - Future iterations could make this invalidation more fine-grained
     - GET
     - Auth: Prime admins